Credit Shortfall Insurance – What Is It and Who Needs It

 Credit shortfall insurance – what’s that?
 For many of us, driving that dream car means getting finance through a bank or another financial services provider.

-However, should your new car be stolen or written off in an accident, there may be a gap between its insured value and the amount owing to the finance company.
+However, should someone steal your new car or you write it off in an accident, there may be a gap between its insured value and the amount owing to the finance company.

-This gap is known as ‘credit shortfall’ and when it occurs, it can leave you owing money on a car you don’t have.
+This is the ‘credit shortfall’ gap.
+And, when it occurs, it can leave you owing money on a car you don’t have.
 That’s where credit shortfall insurance comes in.

 Credit Shortfall Insurance Because You Can’t Drive a Car You Don’t Have

 Generally Insurance policies cover the market, retail or trade value of your vehicle.
-Particularly with new cars, the value drops considerably the instant it is driven off the showroom floor – but there is no such corresponding drop in the amount owing to the bank.
+Particularly with new cars, the value drops considerably the instant you drive it off the showroom floor.
+However, there is no such corresponding drop in the amount owing to the bank.

 Should an insured event occur, such as a theft or an accident that writes off the vehicle, your insurer will cover it for the replacement value – which is now less than the purchase price.
 That’s one good reason to invest in credit shortfall insurance.